paulgreg/semi-persistent-chat/README.md

 Launch src/server code (I suggest you to use pm2 to launch server via `./pm2.sh`).

-And adapt nginx to let pass web socket to node :
+And adapt nginx to let pass web socket to node and let nginx pass `/api` to node :

 ```
 location /persistent-chat-ws/ {